doldecomp/melee/CONTRIBUTING.md

 In order to make modifications to this repo, you'll have to [fork the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your personal GitHub.
 There, you're free to make edits however you want.
 When actually creating a PR, however, try to match whole files at a time as PR reviewers are a scarce resource.

-When you open a PR, the discord #melee channel will be pinged.
+When you open a PR, the `#melee` channel on Discord will be notified.